 Course Supplies and Equipment: Special supplies and equipment may be required for specific courses or programs.
 Please refer to your Preparing to Go guide for more information.

 Meals: If you are on a homestay program (Florence, Strasbourg, Madrid, Santiago), some meals will be covered by your program fee.
 You will need to pay for additional meals from your personal funds.
 If you are not in a homestay, you will need to pay for all your meals out of your own funds.
 Note: You are responsible for your own housing and meals during the semester break.

 Textbooks: Expect to spend at least as much for textbooks overseas as you would on campus, approximately $670 for a semester.
 Textbook information will be available during orientation abroad.
+Most textbooks are purchased from local book shops, however, some are available through SU Abroad centers.
+Students purchasing textbooks through their center must pay with a credit card.
 At the end of the semester, some centers buy textbooks back for courses that will use the books again the following semester.
-You may pay for textbooks with credit cards for all center-based programs.

 Independent Travel: Like most participants, you will probably want to travel on weekends and during vacation periods.
 Some excursions are included in your course fees and program fee; however, independent travel expenses are not included.
 During weekends and breaks, you will be responsible for your travel, accommodation, and meals.
 Wait until you arrive to plan your personal travel so you can schedule trips around your academic schedule and commitments.